OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with dynamical probes

+We evaluated the QFIM for two different initial states, chosen as possible configurations of the degenerate ground state of the Hamiltonian in absence of fields $\hat{H}(\lambda_1 = 0, \lambda_2 = 0, \lambda_3 =0)$:

-The first has been chosen because it maximize the entry of the QFIM relative to $\lambda_1$, while the second is the "flat" state.
-As pointed out in Appendix~\ref{Hop_analytical} the QFIMs, and consequently the induced scalar bounds Eqs.~\eqref{scalarboundA} and \eqref{scalarboundB}, are independent of both the phases of the initial state and of $\lambda_1$.
+The first state $|\psi_0^A \rangle $ has been chosen because it maximizes the entry of the QFIM relative to $\lambda_1$, while the second is a balanced superposition of the basis in the degenerate minimum-energy subspace in absence of fields.
+Explicit expressions of the scalar bound for both states are relegated to Appendix \ref{Hop_analytical}, see Eqs.~\eqref{scalarboundA} and \eqref{scalarboundB}, since they are rather cumbersome.
+However, we notice that results are independent of both the phases of the initial state and of $\lambda_1$.

-For both states, three different behaviors can be observed from Fig.~\ref{aligned}: in the small $t$ limit we recover the expansions in Eqs.~\eqref{expsmalltA} and~\eqref{expsmalltB} (dashed blue line), which expresses a quadratic time scaling of the QFIM with a prefactor independent of the parameters.
+For both states, three different behaviors can be observed from Fig.~\ref{aligned}.
+For $t \rightarrow 0$ we observe quadratic time scaling of the QFIM with a prefactor independent of the parameters.
 At larger times we have a transition zone in which the scalar bound oscillates, increasing with time in some cases.
+Finally, for $t \rightarrow \infty$ we recover again a quadratic time scaling asymptotically, but now with a prefactor that depends on the value of $\lambda_2$.
+Explicit expressions for these short and long-time behaviors are reported in Appendix \ref{Hop_analytical}, see Eqs.~\eqref{expsmalltA} and~\eqref{expsmalltB} (dashed blue lines in Fig.~\ref{aligned}) and Eqs.~\eqref{explargetA} and \eqref{explargetB} (dashed magenta lines in Fig.~\ref{aligned}), respectively.
+Here ``short'' and ``long'' times are understood with respect to the inverse energy scales entering the effective dynamics, in particular $\Xi^{-1} = \left( \Delta^2+ \frac{4}{25}\lambda_2^2\right )^{-\frac{1}{2}}$ and $\Omega^{-1} = \left(\Delta^2+ \frac{36}{25}\lambda_2^2\right )^{-\frac{1}{2}}$ appearing in the generators of Appendix~\ref{Hop_analytical}.

-Finally, in the large $t$ limit we recover expansions in Eqs.~\eqref{explargetA} and \eqref{explargetB} (dashed magenta line), which again gives quadratic time scaling asymptotically, but now a prefactor that depends on $\lambda_2$.
-Finally, it is possible to show, using Eq.~\eqref{commrul}, that, $[\mathcal{H}_{\lambda_1},\mathcal{H}_{\lambda_2}]$, which implies that the PCC in Eq.~\eqref{eq371} is satisfied.
-Consequently, since we are considering pure states, optimal an optimal projective measurement exists.
+Finally, it is possible to show by direct computation that $[\mathcal{H}_{\lambda_1},\mathcal{H}_{\lambda_2}]=0$, which implies that the PCC in Eq.~\eqref{eq371} is satisfied.
+Consequently, since we are considering pure states, an optimal projective measurement that attains $C^S$ exists.